Anisha-Chhajer-Jain/KisanNetra/ML.md

 ## 21. Deployment B: On-Device Mobile Inference (Offline-First)

-The mobile app must produce a prediction **with zero network calls** using the distilled student model bundled inside the app package.
+The mobile app must produce a prediction **with zero network calls** using the distilled student model available on the device (bundled or downloaded — see Section 26).

 ### 21.1 Framework choice